moradology/maml-1/README.md

-`Interpreter`s are little more than a set of `Directive`s, an ordering for their attempted application (earlier listed directives are attempted sooner), and a fallback directive (provided by the `Interpreter` and used whenever an unrecognized node is encountered.
+`Interpreter`s are little more than a set of `Directive`s, an ordering for their attempted application (earlier listed directives are attempted sooner), and a fallback directive (provided by the `Interpreter` and used whenever an unrecognized node is encountered).
 Here's an example capable of handling `Addition` (using the above `Directive`) and nothing else:

 ```scala